mawrkus/js-unit-testing-guide/README.md

 • [Back to ToC](#-table-of-contents) •

-### ✨ When applying TDD, always make small steps in each test-first cycle
+### ✨ When applying TDD, always make baby steps in each cycle

 Build your tests suite from the simple case to the more complex ones.
 Keep in mind the incremental design.
 Deliver new code fast, incrementally, and in short iterations: